 He was Prime Minister of Syria from June to August 2012, serving under President Bashar al-Assad.
 From 2011 to 2012, he was Minister of Agriculture.
 On 6 August 2012, the Syrian government released a statement saying that Hijab had been dismissed.
 Shortly thereafterhe had resigned and defected to the rebel side in the Syrian civil war.
 Hijab’s duties were fulfilled ad-interim by Syrian minister Omar Ibrahim Ghalawanji, who on 9 August 2012 transferred his duties to newly appointed Prime Minister of Syria Dr. Wael Nader al-Halqi, formerly Syrian Minister of Public Health, a Jasim-born Sunni Ba’ath Party official and professor of medical science.
 President al-Assad rated Hijab’s defection as rather positive by stating that it was “self-cleansing of the government firstly, and the country generally”.
 According to Der Spiegel, Hijab and other prominent Syrian defectors were bribed by the French secret services inside the country as well as by Qatar.
 Hijab was selected in Riyadh in December 2015 by Syrian opposition as a head of the Supreme Negotiations Committee (also called Higher Negotiation Committee) which selected negotiation delegation for Geneva III negotiation process.
 Hijab has said that he is against federalism in Syria.

-Posted by GPD on May 23, 2017, With 734 Reads Filed under World.
+Posted by GPD on May 23, 2017, With 747 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.